ricallinson/bs/README.md

 ### `pack(array)`

-Converts an array so it can be passsed as an argument.
+Converts an array into a string so it can be passed as a function argument.

 ```javascript
 arr = array(1, 2, 3)